 Nonprofits Don’t Have to Pay Taxes, But Boston Still Hopes They’ll Chip In

-Half the city’s land mass is occupied by tax-exempt institutions.
-Some city councilors say they’re not paying their fair share.
+Half the city’s land mass is occupied by government entities and other tax-exempt institutions.
+Some city councilors say nonprofits are not paying their fair share.

 Just because you’re a nonprofit doesn’t mean you’re cash poor.
 In fact, some of the richest entities in the country are organizations with nonprofit status.
 Now some government officials in Boston want nonprofits in the city to contribute more to city coffers.